How Old Is Your Smartphone?

 Utilize Your IT Risk Assessment

 With limited control over patch management, multiple mobile operating systems available, and limited knowledge on End of Life dates; how do we ensure adequate mobile security?
-You should start by reference your IT Risk Assessment.
+You should start by referencing your IT Risk Assessment.
 The following are processes you should consider when performing a risk assessment of mobile devices:

 - Ensure all your mobile devices are appropriately identified and documented within your IT Risk Assessment.